Nature on Farms Symposium

 A two-day public event showcasing proven interventions and practical advice to help people future-proof their farms.

-This forum will bring together farmers, researchers, agriculture professionals, conservation practitioners, land managers and interested community members to learn, share knowledge, discuss challenges and form connections.
+This forum brings together farmers, researchers, agriculture professionals, conservation practitioners, land managers and interested community members to learn, share knowledge, discuss challenges and form connections.

 Presentations will share practical approaches to enhancing and regenerating the ecological processes on which agriculture relies – which in turn can reduce costs and inputs while improving the farm’s ability to withstand extreme weather and climate pressures.

-Sharing proven interventions and practical advice, the Symposium aims to help more people adopt sustainable farming practices and future-proof their farms for a changing climate.
+Sharing proven interventions and practical advice, the Symposium aims to help more people adopt ecologically integrated farming practices and future-proof their farms for a changing climate.

 Thursday 11th June (by invitation only)